tom-schisler/Mimo-Collection/README.md

 ##Final Notes

 This framework wouldn't be possible without all the help of my friends.
-They've contributed to every single aspect of this without knowing it ^w^
+They've contributed to every single aspect of this without knowing it ^w^ Most notably Nick Hall: For being the best mentor in the world! - https://github.com/nhall